longtk26/OVEN-BACKEND-TECHNICAL-TEST/Readme.md

-# Folder tree structure CLI Application
+# Folder Tree Structure CLI Application

 This is a **Command-Line Interface (CLI)** application designed for managing files and folders.
 The application provides an intuitive way to create, view, retrieve, search, and remove files and folders in a hierarchical structure.
 It also supports displaying folder structures and cleaning up directories when exiting the application.